IBM/code-engine-python-sdk/README_FIRST.md

 more meaningful for your service(s).
 Do a search in the template files for "mysdk" and replace with your SDK/Package name.
 In particular, you will need to update `setup.py` to reflect your package name using Python conventions.

+You will need to add the `apiPackage` [configuration option](https://github.ibm.com/CloudEngineering/openapi-sdkgen/wiki/Config-Options) to your API definition.
+Configuration options are added to the `info` section of the API definition using the `x-codegen-config` property.
+Using the example below, replace "mysdk" with your SDK/Package name.

+    info:
+        x-codegen-config:
+            python:
+                apiPackage: 'mysdk'

 The following specific files will need to be modified after copying them from this template repository:
 * .travis.yml - Update this file as needed to incorporate any required steps for your SDK.